BoydBLever/HeadBoard/README.md

 # Introduction

-HeadBoard is a a secure social networking web application where web developers can create posts about their favorite code, algorithms and career aspirations.
+HeadBoard is a a secure social networking web application where software engineers can create posts about their favorite code, algorithms and career aspirations.
 I built this fully-functional project with Python and Flask.
-HeadBoard gives users the ability to create an account with their GitHub or Stackoverflow credentials, and their email address.
+HeadBoard requires users to create an account with a GitHub or Stackoverflow account, and their email address.
+Their passwords are encrypted and stored in a local MySQL database.
 Once registered, users can login and create posts.
-Users can then update, view and delete their posts, which are documented by date and time in a dashboard.
+Users can then update, view and delete their posts, which are displayed by date and time in a dashboard.

+# Prerequisites

+- Python 3.10.8
+- Flask 2.2.2
+- MySQL Database 8.0.22

 # Features
-### 1. Login & Registration Page
+### Secure Login & Registration
 ![HeadBoard Login & Registration Page](./Screenshots/Log-Reg.png)
-### 2. Dashboard that shows the User's Posts
+### Dashboard that shows the User's Posts
 ![Dashboard](./Screenshots/Dashboard.png)
-### 3. Create-A-Post Feature
+### Create-A-Post
 ![HeadBoard Create-A-Post Feature](./Screenshots/Create-A-Post.png)
-### 4. View-Post Feature
+### View Post
 ![HeadBoard View-Post Feature](./Screenshots/View-Post.png)
-### 5. Update-Post Feature
+### Edit Post
 ![HeadBoard Update-Post Feature](./Screenshots/Update-Post.png)